How to Become a Social Media Influencer: 6 Easy Steps to Followby: Dustin Hawley | Thursday January 3, 2019

 Who knows, maybe your niche is best fit to actually be a combination of different things.
 The point is, it is not to be random.
 A well thought out idea, accompanied by a plan for implementation and execution, is far more likely to generate momentum than one without.
 Social media is all about attention, and getting viewers to invest their attention

 Once you have decided on your niche, you need to start fine-tuning your Instagram account.
 The very first thing that you need to focus on is creating a bio that immediately catches people’s attention.
 It should talk about your story in a way that engages people.

-Remember, it’s one of the first things that a brand or a potential followers sees on your account.
+Remember, it’s one of the first things that a brand or potential followers see on your account.
 So if you want to become an Instagram influencer, make it noteworthy.

 3. Share Your Story

 Let's start this part off with a bit of a reality check.
 Fact is, if you think you can become an Instagram influencer just by sharing photos, you are in for a rude awakening.
 To be successful on social in 2019 and moving forward, you need to tell a story with your content.
 Additionally, the captions that go along with those photos are equally as important as the images themselves.
 Use them to tell your stories and connect with your audience on an emotional level.
 You need to give your audience a reason to trust you, follow you, and most importantly, engage with you.